iovaneale/com-liferay-commerce-www/src/pages/docs/gettingStarted/customerPortalMethod.md

 ---
-title: "Custom Method"
+title: "Customer Portal Method"
-description: "Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Proin viverra orci sed lacus pulvinar, ac facilisis quam luctus."
+description: "Through a few simple steps, a complete store to start to work with will be configured."
 layout: "guide"
-glyphicon: "pencil"
+glyphicon: "user"
 iconsize: "12"
-weight: 2
+weight: 4
 ---

 ###### <div class="description">{$page.description}</div>